oerbilgin/toolbox/README.md

 # toolbox
 Helpful python functions aggregated into one place

+## General helpers
+* Functions that I tend to use a lot to make life easier

+### `load_dataframe()`
+Infers what Pandas dataframe loader to use based on the file extension (or you can override), and returns the loaded dataframe.

 ## Mass Spectrometry helpers
 * MetAtlas is an import, but is not required for most functions
 * rdkit is an import, but is currently not required for any functions